OAuth Connections

 For more information, see Access Sites from Connected Clients.

 Managed keychain refers to the functionality where OAuth tokens are generated for Tableau Cloud by the provider and shared by all users in the same site.
 When a user first publishes a data source, Tableau Server prompts the user for the data source credentials.
-Tableau Cloud submits the credentials to the data source provider which returns OAuth tokens for Tableau Cloud to use on behalf of the user.
-On subsequent publishing operations, the OAuth token stored by Tableau Cloud for the same class and user name is used so that the user is not prompted for the OAuth credentials.
-Should the data source password change, then the above process is repeated and the old token is replaced by a new token on Tableau Cloud.
+Tableau Cloud submits the credentials to the data source provider, which returns OAuth tokens for Tableau Cloud to use on behalf of the user.
+On subsequent publishing operations, the OAuth token stored by Tableau Cloud for the same class and username is used so that the user isn’t prompted for the OAuth credentials.
+Should the data source password change, then the preceding process is repeated and the old token is replaced by a new token on Tableau Cloud.

 • Google Analytics, Google BigQuery, and Google Sheets (deprecated in March 2022)